mckennatim/services/README.md

 # services
 ## tags
+### 12-IOTexpress-tells-social-auth-no
+Where are tables populated from?
+In theory..
+* unauthorized users can be created by either the superuser or the owner of a device.
+* once they log in then they are authorized
+* devices are added by the super and given to an owner.
+At the same time the owner is added to `devuserapp` for that device and each of its apps.
+* anybody can try an app and if they are not registered, they can register.
+When they come back from registering and are authenticated as who they be, if they are not authorized for that app then they won't be able to use it
+* putting it another way... `tim@sitebuilt.net` wants to use `pahoRawLo` on the `CYURD007`. `social-auth` enters a record with appid and userid no matter what!!!
+Is that right???
+No, it should only continue with the registration if that user and that app is already registered for some device.
+If not, `social-auth` should fail!!!
+It shouldn't return a token to the spa!!!
+Spa should deal with it.
+Maybe spa lets anybody observe the device from that app???
+Maybe there is an `observer` role for listed users and an `any` role for anybody to observe???  <s>He can because he is the owner and has had an `devuserapp` record entered for that app and device.</s>

 ### 11-IOTbroker-dbAuth
 broker will authenticate with client.id using username=(owner or user) and passwork=(devpwd or token)
 ### 10-IOTbroker_IOTexpress-insteadof-geniot